Image

 Phase 2

-• Participants must be Black/African-American, speak English, not be pregnant, own a phone, and receive services at a community site.
+• **Eligibility:** Black/African-American women who speak English, are not pregnant, own a phone, and receive services at participating community-based sites can join.

 Study details